megatronhack/Microsoft-Power-BI/README.md

-# Microsoft Power BI projects
+# Microsoft Power BI Projects
 This repository contains projects/codes/data/files that I created for data visualization and report using Microsoft power BI.

 # Files